A measuring cup is a demarcated vessel used to measure ingredients.

 America calls its measuring system “English”, but the truth is, contemporary Brits tend to measure dry or solid ingredients by weight, not volume.

 Brits do, though, use measuring cups for liquids.
 But they tend to call them “measuring jugs”, and they tend to be delineated in pints, not cups.
 Brits relate to “pints” (British pints of course, being 20 oz as opposed to 16 oz in the USA), and where North Americans might say “1 cup” (8 oz), Brits will say “1/2 pint” (10 oz), with the rest of the recipe being scaled accordingly, naturally.
-But, outside of home canning, North Americans are losing an everyday understanding of what a pint is (as well as yards, for that matter.)
+But, outside of home canning, many North Americans are losing an everyday understanding of what a pint is.

-An American cup is 250 ml, an American 1/2 pint is 25 0ml, a British 1/2 pint is 300 ml.
+An American cup is 250 ml.
+An American 1/2 pint equals 1 cup, and therefore 250 ml.
+A British 1/2 pint is 300 ml.
 If you’re a North American working with a British recipe and you see 1/2 pint, measure 10 oz (300 ml.)
 If you’re a Brit working with a North American recipe and you see 1 cup, measure 8 oz (250 ml) in volume.

 You can figure on a standard 1 cup measuring cup as being 250 ml in the United States, Canada, New Zealand and Australia.